soyoahn/soyoahn.github.io/now.md

 # What's Now

 ## Daily Life
+- Just had my third baby.
-- Getting ready for Kindergarten, vaguely considering moving closer to work and school in the next couple years
+- Started Kindergarten.
+Vaguely considering moving closer to work and school in the next couple years
 - Reading Nona the Ninth (#3 The Locked Tomb) by Tamsyn Muir
 - Current Commute Audiobook: A Parade of Horribles (#8 Dungeon Crawler Carl) by Matt Dinniman
 - Paused reading Limits to Growth (The 30 Year Update) - Donella Meadows et al